-Data Data Return Description Byte 0 Number of detections Byte 1 Current light source power as a percentage of the maximum Byte 2 Status of the hit field acquisition, Departed Byte 3 Status of the bit field acquisition.
-Reserved Bytes 4 through 7 Timestamp of the acquisition.
+Data Data Return Description Byte 0 Number of detections Byte 1 Current light source power as a percentage of the maximum Byte 2 Status of the bit field acquisition: Reserved Byte 3 Bytes 4 through 7 Timestamp of the acquisition.
 The timestamp is expressed as the number of milliseconds since the module was started.